Agriculture

 Cotton Types - Short Staple Cotton

 It is an inferior cotton which has the shortest fibre.
 Its length is less than 20 mm.
 It is used to produce inferior clothes and is available at a low price.
-It has a share of around 6 per cent of the total cotton produced in the country.
+It has a share of around 6% of the total cotton produced in the country.
 The primary producers of short staple cotton are Uttar Pradesh, Rajasthan, Andhra Pradesh, Haryana and Punjab.

 Organic Cotton

 It is a type of cotton which is cultivated using eco-friendly methods.
 The cultivation doesn't involve the use of synthetically created chemicals, such as pesticides, defoliants, growth regulators, etc., or fertilisers.
-Organic cotton has a share of around 1 per cent of the total cotton produced in the country.
-Thus, it is produced in low amounts but accounts for 56 per cent of the total organic cotton production worldwide.
+Organic cotton has a share of around 1% of the total cotton produced in the country.
+Thus, it is produced in low amounts but accounts for 56% of the total organic cotton production worldwide.

 Cotton Cultivation in India